httpwg/wg-materials/ietf91/minutes.md

 unnamed speaker: .....

-Mark: Sam, to clarify, you suggest that if the cipher is on the blacklist, then peer MAY omit INADEQUATE_SECURITY, otherwise it MUST NOT.
+Mark: Sam, to clarify, you suggest that if the cipher is on the blacklist, then peer MAY emit INADEQUATE_SECURITY, otherwise it MUST NOT.

 Sam: Right.